-Chris Hildebrand - Requirements for Reporting Child Abuse in Arizona
+Confidential Reporting of Child Abuse or Neglect in Arizona

-The answer is a qualified yes, your information will remain confidential, will not appear in any reports, even if the parents get the reports, they'll be redacted or blocked out of the reports.
-However, if you happen to be a material witness to any of the actions of abuse or abuse that occurred, then you may be called as a material witness to testify in any child abuse hearings that occur as a result of that whether that be in criminal court or family law court.
-If you have any other questions regarding the confidentiality of the information that you provide to Child Protective Services, please feel free to email me and I hope this information was helpful to you.
+However, if you happen to be a material witness to any of the actions of abuse that occurred, you may be called as a material witness to testify in any child abuse hearings that occur as a result in either a criminal court, juvenile court, or family law court.